verdaccio/website/website/blog/2021-04-14-verdaccio-5-migration-guide.md

  http <-- 200, user: test(127.0.0.1), req: 'GET /mkdirp/-/mkdirp-0.5.1.tgz', bytes: 0/4991
 ```

+But is expensive in and not recommended to using in production environment, thus, if the environment variable `NODE_ENV=production` is detected, it will fall back automatically to `json` format.

-One of the reasons, is that `pino.final` [does not work with prettier option](https://github.com/pinojs/pino-pretty/issues/37).
+One tecnical reasons is that `pino.final` [does not work with prettier option](https://github.com/pinojs/pino-pretty/issues/37).

-To improve the performance of your registry, always use `json` in production.
+To improve the performance of your registry, always use `format: json` in production.

 ### Multiple streams